Bishibop/foia-assistant/docs/foia_system_architecture.md

 # FOIA Response Assistant - System Architecture

 ## Overview
 The FOIA Response Assistant is a desktop application designed to accelerate Freedom of Information Act document review using AI-powered classification and human-in-the-loop learning.
-This document describes the system architecture, technical design decisions, and implementation details.

 ## System Goals
 - Process thousands of documents efficiently with AI assistance